Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 Each ship class has three subtypes:

-• standard — a balanced option
+• common — balanced configuration

 Cutter